asimihsan/arqinator/README.md

 # arqinator

-Cross-platform restoration of Arq backups
+Cross-platform restoration of Arq backups.

+**This utility is not production ready.
+Please explicitly test it before assuming it will work for you.**

 ## Getting started